zwerdlds/roopes/readme.md

 # Addendum
 ## OOP in Rust?
 Are you crazy!?
 Nope!
+Okay, maybe a little.
-Once you accept that `Rc<...>` doesn't incur that much overhead, especially if the client algorithms are organized to help with memory locality, it's really not that bad.
+Once you accept that `Rc<...>` doesn't incur that much overhead, especially if the client algorithms are organized for memory locality, it's really not that bad.
 Client code should also try to organize by sub-system - if the borrow checker is involved, it's a good idea to try and observer a sort of system-level coherence.
 In essence: if code is large enough to require OOP, it's probably at a point in its lifecycle where development time is incurring more cost than runtime.